smudgeapp/study-various/imageresize/README.md

 Then click the 'Split Image' button to obtain the split portion separately.

+**IMPORTANT**
-**For image split to work click on the image in *diagonals*.
-For example, start click can be anywhere on the image, the second click should move away and down from the first click.**
+- *For image split to work click on the image in **diagonals**.
+For example, start click can be anywhere on the image, the second click should move away and down from the first click.*
+- *Clicks should be made from left to right.*